-Interim measures may include, but are not limited to:
+Remedies may include, but are not limited to:

-- 1. Academic arrangements: - 2.
-Housing and dining arrangements: - 3.
+- 1. Academic arrangements; - 2.
+Housing and dining arrangements; - 3.
 Work-related arrangements; - 4.
-Limitation on extracurricular or athletic activities; - 5.
-No-contact order, that serves as notice to both parties that they must not have verbal, electronic, written, or third party communication with one another; - 6.
+Limitations on extracurricular or athletic activities; - 5.
+No-contact order; - 6.
 Limitations on access to campus, CNU facilities, and CNU events; - 7.
 Referral and coordination of counseling and health services; - 8.
-Training for students, faculty, and/or staff; - 9.
-Interim suspension/immediate restriction; - 10.
-Administrative leave with or without pay; and - 11.
-Any other measures that may be arranged by CNU (to the extent reasonably available) to ensure the safety and well-being of the parties.
+Referral to the Employee Assistance Program (EAP); - 9.
+Training for students, faculty, and/or staff; - 10.
+Informal counseling with a Respondent whose conduct, if not ceased, could rise to the level of discrimination or harassment;